simonguest/onlogic-offline/README.md

 #### Q: Does this work on Windows-based PCs?

-It should, but this README needs to include the Windows-equivalent commands.
-Volunteers welcome :)
+It should, but this README needs to include the Windows-equivalent commands and/or how this would work with WSL.
+PRs welcome :)

 #### Q: Does this work for M1-based Macs?